 Homemade apple hand pies with buttery flaky pie crust and a juicy cinnamon apple pie filling!
 Topped with salted caramel, these mini apple pies are both delicious and adorable.

-- Homemade Pie Crust (makes two crusts, use both)
+- Homemade Pie Crust (makes 2 crusts, use both)

-- 3 medium apples, peeled and diced into small bite-size pieces (about 2 and 1/2 cups diced)
+- 3 medium apples, peeled and diced into small bite-size pieces (about 2 and 1/2 cups, or 300g, diced)

 - 1/3 cup (70g) granulated sugar